Getting glasses for the first time?

 If your optometrist has told you that you need to get glasses or contact lenses for the first time, you’re not alone.
-According to the Australian Bureau of Statistics 2017-2018 National Health Survey, have one or more long-term eye conditions.
+According to the Australian Bureau of Statistics 2017-2018 National Health Survey, 13 million Australians or 55% of the total population have one or more long-term eye conditions.
 The most common of these conditions include long-sightedness, short-sightedness, blurred vision and farsightedness.

 What to consider when buying prescription glasses